user-cube/devbuddy/README.md

 ### Jira Status Configuration

-DevBuddy provides advanced status filtering for Jira:
+DevBuddy provides advanced status filtering for Jira with a dedicated configuration interface:

 - **Excluded Statuses**: Issues with these statuses are hidden from the dashboard
 - **Included Statuses**: When specified, only issues with these statuses are shown (whitelist mode)
-- **Status Categories**: Group statuses for better organization (future feature)
+- **Visual Status Management**: Intuitive grid interface with color coding and search
+- **Real-time Updates**: Changes apply immediately with automatic cache refresh
+- **Dark Mode Support**: Fully compatible with dark/light themes

 **Access Status Configuration:**
-1. **From Jira page**: Click "Status Filters" button
+1. **From Jira page**: Click "Status Filters" button in the header
 2. **From Configuration**: Click "Configure Statuses" in Jira section
 3. **Direct navigation**: Go to `/config?showJiraStatus=true`

+**Features:**
+- **Search & Filter**: Find statuses quickly with search functionality
+- **Visual Indicators**: Color-coded status cards (excluded/hidden/visible)
+- **Bulk Actions**: Clear all excluded or included statuses
+- **Cache Management**: Automatic Jira cache refresh after saving
+- **Toast Notifications**: Clear feedback on save operations

 ### Available Icons for Shortcuts